 When President George W Bush handed the baton over to President Clinton to sign the beefed-up North American Free Trade Agreement (NAFTA) in 1992, it rang the death knell for America.
 At the time, concerned citizens were alarmed, for the agreement flew in the face of the constitution: article 1, section 8 that states tariffs are to be levied as a means to support the US government.

-Many insiders warned NAFTA was less about improved investments and exchange of goods than it was a means for mega rich investors and multi-national corporations to grow richer and more powerful from the sweat of cheap labor.
-Others feared for US (Read More....)
+Many insiders warned NAFTA was less about improved investments and exchange of goods than it was a means for mega rich investors and multi-national (Read More...)

 Mania and the Economic Meltdown of Society

 During a period of the Dutch Golden Age prices of tulip bulbs reached extraordinary levels.
 Single tulip bulbs were bought and sold for small fortunes, making some very wealthy.
 It is widely considered the world’s first speculative bubble and, like all bubbles, it suddenly collapsed.
 The period is popularly referred to as “tulip mania.”